H0:An alternative hypothesis can be one-sided.=

 Both tests depend on the central limit theorem, and the fact that the distribution of the sample mean is approximately normal.
 In practice, the tests will be fine for either very large samples from any population, moderately sized samples from populations that are not strongly skewed and do not contain large outliers, or small samples from approximately normal populations.

-HA: < 0then the p-value is the area under the standard normal curve to the left of z.
+HA:then the p-value is the area under the standard normal curve to the left of z.<

 If the alternative hypothesis is

-HA: > 0then the p-value is the area under the standard normal curve to the right of z.
+HA:then the p-value is the area under the standard normal curve to the right of z.>

 If the alternative hypothesis is two-sided,

-HA: is not equal to 0then the p-value is twice as large as the one-sided p-value, twice the area outside of z under the standard normal curve.
+HA:then the p-value is twice as large as the one-sided p-value, twice the area outside of z under the standard normal curve.is not equal to

-HA: < 0then the p-value is the area under the t-distribution with n-1 degrees of freedom to the left of t.
+HA:then the p-value is the area under the t-distribution with n-1 degrees of freedom to the left of t.<

 If the alternative hypothesis is

-HA: > 0then the p-value is the area under the under the t-distribution with n-1 degrees of freedom to the right of t.
+HA:then the p-value is the area under the under the t-distribution with n-1 degrees of freedom to the right of t.>

 If the alternative hypothesis is two-sided,

-HA: is not equal to 0then the p-value is twice as large as the one-sided p-value, twice the area outside of t under the t-distribution with n-1 degrees of freedom.
+HA:then the p-value is twice as large as the one-sided p-value, twice the area outside of t under the t-distribution with n-1 degrees of freedom.is not equal to

 The hypotheses are